 Agree the benchmark: which description best describes the realities of our actions at the moment?
 Set an ambition: which descriptor, or part of a descriptor, is most appropriate for us to focus on next?
 Commit to a timescale: what is a realistic timeframe for us to reach our ambition?
-Be clear on evaluation: how will we know that we have achieved our milestones on the way?
-Agree the next steps: what are the practical actions that we need to complete in order to achieve this?
+Be clear on evaluation: how will w know that we have achieved our milestones on the way?
 The Pedagogy strand combines the philosophies and processes of learning and then looks at putting those into practice.
-Consider the descriptors at level 1, 2 or 3 for each of these: Metacognition - the process of learning; what learners know about their learning (focus on student as learner). • Mindframes - beliefs and values shaping how we understand learn- ing (focus on teacher as learner).
-Mobilisation through curriculum - relationships within the learning process (focus on the relationships and dynamics between teacher and learner). and learner).
+Consider the descriptors at level 1, 2 or 3 for each of these: • Metacognition - the process of learning; what learners know about their learning (focus on student as learner). • Mindframes - beliefs and values shaping how we understand learn- ing (focus on teacher as learner).
+Mobilisation through curriculum - relationships within the learning process (focus on the relationships and dynamics between teacher and learner).
 The Leadership strand explores self-awareness, a knowledge of team and putting these into practice to execute impact driven change.
-Consider the descriptors at level 1, 2 or 3 for each of these: Know yourself - the role of beliefs and values in determining your leadership behaviours. • Know your team - creating, building and developing your team through knowledge of their strengths, skills and dispositions.
-Know your change - impact focused and strategic decision mak- ing: prioritising, designing and planning for implementation.
-The Implementation strand addresses the stages of planning, delivering, monitoring and evaluating high impact learning. denvering, monitoring and evaluating high impact learning.
-Consider the descriptors at level 1, 2 or 3 for each of these: • Iterate change - planning and reviewing iterations and phases.
-Intentional learning - structures, climate and rhythm.
+Consider the descriptors at level 1, 2 or 3 for each of these: • Know yourself - the role of beliefs and values in determining your leadership behaviours. • Know your team - creating, building and developing your team through knowledge of their strengths, skills and dispositions. • Know your change - impact focused and strategic decision mak- ing: prioritising, designing and planning for implementation.
+The Implementation strand addresses the stages of planning, delivering, monitoring and evaluating high impact learning.
+Consider the descriptors at level 1, 2 or 3 for each of these: • Iterate change - planning and reviewing iterations and phases. • Intentional learning - structures, climate and rhythm.
 Investigating impact - evaluating change through understanding what and how to measure.